Ignite Your Passion, Shape the Game!

 Upcoming Refereeing Courses

 Volleyball Queensland will conduct courses from time to time or can organise a course for clubs, schools, or community groups.
 Generally a minimum of ten participants is required for this course.
-For further information, please contact our Education and Participation Coordinator
+For further information, please contact our Education and Participation Lead

 In-House Courses